HarcourtsAcademy/grav-ha-user/pages/05.about/05.faq/06.nz-nat-cert/01.nz_nat_cert/modular_sidebar.md

 > *2\.
 The Contractor agrees to provide administrative assistant services (“the Services”) to the Company from time to time as agreed between them, depending upon demand for the Services, the availability of the Contractor to provide the Services, and various other contingencies.*

-## How much does the National Certificate in Real Estate (Salesperson) cost?{#costs}
+## How much does the New Zealand Certificate in Real Estate (Salesperson) cost?{#costs}
-The costs associated with the National Certificate in Real Estate (Salesperson) is $995 for the 11 unit standards.
+The costs associated with the National Certificate in Real Estate (Salesperson) is $995 for the 13 unit standards.

 All costs are including GST.